davidfekke/jaxnode/README.md

 The website can be viewed at [https://www.jaxnode.com](https://www.jaxnode.com).

-There are five environment variables that need to be set up in order to use the feed and the twitter.
-They are as follows;

-* process.env.meetupapi_key = Meetup API Key
-* process.env.twitter_ck = Twitter consumer_key
-* process.env.twitter_cs = Twitter consumer_secret
-* process.env.twitter_atk = Twitter access_token_key
-* process.env.twitter_ats = Twitter access_token_secret

-Upgraded to Node.js v16.4.2.
+Upgraded to Node.js v20.10.0.
 Version 3.0 of this code requires Node.js 8.6 or higher because of the use of async/await.

-Copyright 2022 David Fekke
+Copyright 2023 David Fekke